-The Longitudinal Adolescence Brain Study (LABS) is a five-year research project to better understand the adolescent brain.
+A world-first, five-year research project at the Thompson Institute to better understand the adolescent brain.

-Using four-monthly brain scans and cognitive assessments, we are working with young people from our community to track changes that occur in the brain from ages 12-18.
+Using four-monthly brain imaging and neurocognitive assessments, we work with young people from our community to track changes that occur in the brain from ages 12-18.
 This world-leading research will inform the development of evidence-based youth mental health programs to support young people and their families.